 Do not be afraid to make changes when you have the wrong person.
 If you let a “bad egg” (wrong employee) stay around it will begin to smell and destroy the rest of the eggs (employees).
 My solution is to either reposition those “bad eggs” within the company where they can be successful or free them to work for another company where they can be happy and successful.
 You have to be fair and hold everybody to the same accountability standards.

 Select good leaders, set the direction, let them go do the work, and hold them accountable.
 Spend time with them so they know what the company is all about.
 Set clear expectations.
 We establish and agree on the strategies and then give the leaders a lot of freedom to win or fail depending on the solutions.
 But as they fail they know we will support them with gentle (generally) guidance.
 We develop our plans and plans of action so that we have measurement and accountability.
 We then can talk about it when plans are off.

 Come up with solutions and do not to look to your boss to be the “grand wizard” of knowledge.
 I encourage my leaders, direct reports and others to think for themselves.
 Come up with solutions for problems they have.
 I am always willing to counsel but they know the situation more than I do.
 I expect my leaders to do the same with their staff.
 Listening; not telling them what to do; encouraging them to discover the solutions.
 New ideas and solutions are best done by people closest to the problem.

-On annual reviews… We encourage our managers to be active with their staff and not just wait until the annual review to bring up issues or failure to meet expectations.
-The annual review should have no “surprises” on expectations but is a great opportunity to have two-way dialogue on future career path expectation and opportunity.
+On annual reviews… We encourage our managers to be active with their staff and not just wait until the annual review to bring up issues or failures to meet expectations.
+The annual review should have no “surprises” on expectations but is a great opportunity to have a two-way dialogue on future career path expectations and opportunities.